Research on Performance Fees by Eller Finance Professor Cited by Various Sources

 June 23, 2020

-Hedge-fund investor research conducted by Eller College of Management Assistant Professor of Finance, Andrea Rossi, was recently referenced by The Wall Street Journal, National Review and Financial Times.
-The articles (log-in required) explain the impact that ‘performance’ fees charged by hedge-fund managers have on personal returns.
+Hedge-fund investor research conducted by Eller College of Management Assistant Professor of Finance, Andrea Rossi, was recently referenced by The Wall Street Journal, National Review, Financial Times and Institutional Investor.
+The articles (log-in may be required) explain the impact that ‘performance’ fees charged by hedge-fund managers have on personal returns.

 Each article cites the working paper, “The Performance of Hedge Fund Performance Fees” by Rossi and co-authors Itzhak Ben David and Justin Birru of Ohio State University.
 The research goes in-depth into the long-run outcomes associated with hedge funds' compensation structure.

 “From 1995 through 2016, hedge-fund investors shelled out an average of 3.44% annually in management and incentive fees,” reads the Wall Street Journal article, in reference to Rossi’s research.
 “The study finds that investors earned net returns of only 1.96% annually—meaning they paid $1.76 in costs for every dollar they got to keep.”

 In the National Review article, Rossi’s study is used to explain the role that incentive fee rates play in the hedge-fund industry, which is “attributable to the fact that hedge-fund managers are not liable for fees on losses.”

 Financial Times speaks towards the science behind inconsistent returns and early closure of hedge funds, citing Rossi’s working paper as statistical support: “Investors earned $228bn in aggregate gross profits and paid $133bn in incentive fees in a sample of 6,000 hedge funds,” according to the study.